rfjakob/gocryptfs/README.md

 This provides a 4x speedup compared to Go's builtin AES-GCM implementation.
 See [CPU-Benchmarks](https://github.com/rfjakob/gocryptfs/wiki/CPU-Benchmarks) for details, or run `gocryptfs -speed` to see the encryption performance of your CPU.
-Example for a CPU without AES-NI:
+Example for a CPU with AES-NI:

 ```
 $ ./gocryptfs -speed